The Man Who Killed Don Quixote: Filming and cancellation

 Filming started in September 2000, with Nicola Pecorini as cinematographer.
 The first location shoot was at Bardenas Reales, a scenic, barren area in Navarre, Spain, near a NATO military base.
 Shortly before filming, the crew unexpectedly found out that several actors had conflicting schedules that would not match each other, making it unsure how and when to film scenes that would feature those same actors at the same time.
 On the very first day of shooting, F-16 fighter aircraft flew overhead repeatedly, ruining the audio recording and mandating a later re-dubbing in post-production.
-A flash flood then followed on the second day of filming, washing away and destroying significant portions of equipment and changing the color of the barren cliffs, making previously filmed material unusable due to continuity issues.
+A flash flood then followed on the second day of filming, washing away and destroying significant portions of equipment and changing the colour of the barren cliffs, making previously filmed material unusable due to continuity issues.
 The crew spent the next days trying to recover the equipment or obtain new supplies, but it eventually turned out that the film's insurance did not cover the damage caused by the flood.
 Several actors also did not show up on set for filming.

-On the fifth day, filming resumed, but when Rochefort, an able horseman, attempted to ride and act, he was obviously wincing in pain, and required assistance dismounting and walking; he notably suffered from prostate issues, which proved very problematic when riding a horse.
+On the fifth day, filming resumed, but when Rochefort, an able horseman, attempted to ride and act, he was visibly wincing in pain, and required assistance dismounting and walking; he notably suffered from prostate issues, which proved very problematic when riding a horse.
 This made the newly filmed footage unusable, as Rochefort's pain was obvious on camera, and production was suspended while Rochefort flew hurriedly to his doctor in Paris, where he was additionally diagnosed with a double herniated disc.
 For several days the crew attempted to shoot scenes that did not involve Rochefort – including a scene with Depp at Monasterio de Piedra – but as time passed, it became unclear whether Rochefort would be able to return or not.
 Pecorini stated at the time "Never in 22 years of being in this business have I seen such a sum of bad luck."
 Gilliam was very disappointed by this, as he had spent two years trying to cast the perfect actor for Quixote.
 Despite his continued efforts, production was finally cancelled in November 2000.